Technical Analysis: MSCI World Index and AC Asia Ex Jap

 Comments & signals for MSCI World Index

 Klinger Oscillator: Based on the indicator behavior and its current level, two conclusions can be drawn.
 The first is that price actions since 29 April is inconsistent with the behavior of the indicator itself.
-The second is that the prices had entered the bullish territory on 26 August.
+The second is that the prices have just crossed the bearish region.
 Long story short, by observing the indicator one should be cautious with the current price movements.

 MSCI AC Asia Ex Jap